aysegulcanyoruk/DSA210Project/README.md

 | H3: Acoustic → lower tempo | Mann-Whitney (one-tailed) | <0.0001 | **Rejected** |
 | H4: Energy & danceability correlated | Spearman ρ (one-tailed) | <0.0001 | **Rejected** |

+## Milestone 2 – Machine Learning Methods

+`milestone1.ipynb` was extended with machine learning methods to predict whether a track is frequently played based on Spotify audio features.

+### ML Task
+- Problem type: Binary classification
+- Target variable: `frequently_played`
+- Definition: Tracks with play count ≥ 2 are labeled as frequently played.

+### Models Used
+- Logistic Regression
+- Decision Tree Classifier
+- Random Forest Classifier

+### Evaluation Metrics
+- Accuracy
+- Precision
+- Recall
+- F1-score

+### Interpretation
+The models were compared to evaluate whether audio features such as energy, valence, danceability, acousticness, and tempo can predict repeated listening behavior.
+Feature importance from the Random Forest model was also used to understand which audio features were most influential.

 ## How to Reproduce
 ```bash
 pip install pandas numpy matplotlib seaborn scipy jupyter